Space archaeology: Legal matters

 The complexities and ambiguities of international legal structures to deal with these sites as cultural resources leave them vulnerable to impacts in the near future by many varieties of space travel.
 An outline of the legal situation was made by Harrison Schmitt and Neil Armstrong, two astronauts who walked on the Moon as part of the Apollo program.
 The governing law on the Moon and other celestial bodies is the Outer Space Treaty of 1967 based upon guidelines from experience in the Antarctic.
 Another source of ideas is the Law of the Sea.
 The Outer Space Treaty contains language stating that space objects remain under the jurisdiction of the originating state, and the civil and criminal laws of that state govern private parties both on the Moon and "events leading up to such activity".
 State parties are to inform the public about the nature and result of their activities.

-The later Moon Agreement of 1979 was signed but not ratified by many spacefaring nations.
+The later Moon Treaty of 1979 was signed but not ratified by many spacefaring nations.
 Schmitt and Armstrong believe this lack of ratification relates to disagreement over wording such as "the Moon and its natural resources are the common heritage of mankind", which is taken as possibly excluding private activity, and objections to wording concerning the disruption of the existing environment.

 A non-profit organization called For All Moonkind, Inc. is working to establish legal protections for archaeological sites in outer space.
 The entirely volunteer group includes space lawyers and policymakers from around the world.
 As a result of their efforts, the United Nations Committee on the Peaceful Uses of Outer Space agreed, in January 2018, to consider the creation of a "universal space heritage sites program.".
 Having created a discussion around preservation in outer space, For All Moonkind is now focused on preparing drafts of implementing regulations and protocols.